russellelliott/CodePath-Flashcards/README.md

 - [x] Push code to GitHub
 ## Optional
 - [x] User gets an error if they try to create a new flashcard with no question or answer
-- [ ] User can edit existing flashcard
+- [x] User can edit existing flashcard (Implemented March 22, 2022)
-- [ ] User can add multiple choice answers in the creation screen
+- [x] User can add multiple choice answers in the creation screen (Implemented April 1, 2022)

 ## Lab 1